 Activate what?
 Vectors where?
-There seems to be much confusion about these words in the context of instrument flying and this article will hopefully clear some of that.
+There seems to be considerable confusion about these words in the context of instrument flying, and this article will hopefully help clear some of it up.
 We will start with simple cases of don’t do it and move to more complex.

 Activate Approach

-All Garmin navigators, starting from GNS430 have a menu function Activate Approach.
+All Garmin navigators, starting with the GNS430, have a menu function called Activate Approach.

 Activate approach on Garmin 430W, G1000 or Perspective and GTN650

 When should you use it?
-To answer this question ask yourself if you ever heard the controller say activate approach?
-No, and you shouldn’t do it neither.
+To answer this question, ask yourself whether you have ever heard the controller say activate approach?
+No, and you shouldn’t do it either.

 Menu function Activate Approach is strictly equivalent to selecting the first waypoint of the approach and pressing Direct-To.

-Remember the statement above and everything will become more clear.
-So why you shouldn’t do it?
+Remember the statement above, and everything will become clearer.
+So why shouldn’t you do it?
 For consistency.
-If you are being vectored, you will receive an instruction to proceed to a waypoint, which is part of the approach (it may or may not be initial approach fix) or to intercept a leg, also part of the approach.
+If you are being vectored, you will receive an instruction to proceed to a waypoint, which is part of the approach (it may or may not be an initial approach fix), or to intercept a leg, which is also part of the approach.
 Both of these will activate the approach.
-I believe it more clear to explicitly tell your navigator where you want to go, instead of relying on an implicit rule.
+I believe it is clearer to explicitly tell your navigator where you want to go rather than relying on an implicit rule.

-In January 2003 a Cirrus SR20 crashed on approach to KHRV, because the pilot selected Activate Approach.
-The aircraft, which was descending at this point, was already past the IAF so the autopilot dutifully turned the aircraft 180 back and flew into a side of a hill.
+In January 2003, a Cirrus SR20 crashed on approach to KHRV because the pilot selected Activate Approach.
+The aircraft, which was descending at this point, was already past the IAF, so the autopilot dutifully turned the aircraft 180 degrees and flew into a side of a hill.

 Vectors Transition